poker-apprentice/hand-evaluator/README.md

 Given a list of hands and community cards, determine how often each hand will win or tie.

 Note: The implementation for this is exhaustive, and it is not practical for scenarios missing more than about 1-2 cards worth of data.
-It is strongly suggested that the [`oddsAsync`](#oddsAsync) function be used instead.
+It is strongly suggested that the [`simulate`](#simulate) function be used instead.

 ```ts
 import { Hand, odds } from 'poker-hand-evaluator';